 Bald Cypress Knees

-Q: I have bald cypress trees in my yard.
+QUESTION: I have bald cypress trees in my yard.
 The root nodules are becoming a problem with my lawn mower.
 Would it damage the trees if I trimmed them off at ground level?
 B.D., Dallas.

-A: Yes, the knees are part of the root system.
+ANSWER: Yes, the knees are part of the root system.
 Change the area to mulch or ground cover and try to dry out the soil.
 The knees grow in overly moist soil.

 QUESTION: I have a bald cypress, and the roots are coming out of the ground all around the yard.
 Some are close to the tree and some are far away.
 The roots come out of the ground for about 12 inches or less and then go back into the ground.
 How can I keep this from happening?
 Can I cut the roots that are already protruding without hurting the tree?
 K.E., Fort Worth